hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 ### Lecture Notes

++ Boltzmann machine
+  + a stochastic Hopfield networks w/ hidden units
+  + good at modeling binary data

 + Modeling binary data
   + building a model
     + given a training set of binary vectors
     + fit a model $\implies$ assign a probability to every possible binary vector
   + useful for deciding if other binary vectors come from the same distribution
-    + e.g., documents represented by binary features that represents the occurrence of a particulr word
+    + e.g., documents represented by binary features that represents the occurrence of a particular word
+      + examine a new binary vector
+      + decide which distribution it came from
+      + different kinds of documents represented by a number of binary features
+      + each of feature which whether more than 0 occurrences of a particular word in that document
+      + w/ different documents expect different counts for the different words and different correlations bte words
+      + using a set of hidden units to model the distribution for each document
+      + then picking up the most likely document
+      + assign a testing document to the appropriate class by seeing which class of documents is most likely to produce that binary vector
   + used for monitoring complex systems to detect unusual behavior
+    + e.g., all dials are binary in a nuclear power station
+      + many binary numbers to display the state of the power station
+      + purpose: identify unusual states
+      + not using supervised learning for that because of no example of states that to blow up
+      + rather able to detect that is going into such a state w/o ever seeing such a state before
+      + build a model w/ the normal states look like
+      + noticing the states different from the normal states
+      + models of several different distribution
-  + models of several different distributions $\implies$ used to computer the posterior probability that a paticular distribution produced the observed data
+  + models of several different distributions $\implies$ used to computer the posterior probability that a paticular distribution produced the observed data by using Bayes theorem

     \[ p(Model \; i | data) = \frac{p(data | Model \; i)}{\displaystyle \sum_j p(data | Model \; i)} \]

 + causal generative model
+  + generate the states of some latent variables
+  + using latent variable to generate binary vector
   + procedures
-    + pick the hidden states from their prior distribution
+    + pick the hidden states from their prior distribution (hidden layer)
+      + usually independent variables in the prior
+      + the probability of turning on depending on some bias if they were binary latent variables
-    + pick the visible states from their conditional distribution given the hidden states
+    + pick the visible states from their conditional distribution given the hidden states (visible layer)
+      + using the picked states in the hidden layer units to generate the states of visible units by using weighted connections in this model
+      + a kind of neural network causal generative model:
+        + using logistic units, biases for the hidden units, and weights on the connections between hidden and visible units
+        + assign the probability to every possible visible vector
-  + probability of generating a visible vector, $\mathbf{v}$, is computed by summing over all possible hidden states
+  + probability of generating a visible vector, $\mathbf{v}$
+    + computed by summing over all possible hidden states
+    + the probability of generating that hidden state times the probability of generating $\mathbf{v}$ given that already generated that hidden state
+    + a causal model factor analysis; e.g., a causal model using continuous variables
+    + probably the most natural way to generate data
+    + generative model: a causal model like this
     + each hidden state is an "explanation" of $\mathbf{v}$

     \[ p(\mathbf{v}) = \sum_{\mathbf{h}} p(\mathbf{h}) p(\mathbf{v}|\mathbf{h}) \]